 I hate guessing games and, as you know, I love to measure everything.
 And that is how the marmalade temperature experiment was born.

-Once you understand the marmalade setting point, your jam-making will get a lot easier!
+Once you understand the jam setting point applies to marmalade too, your jam-making will get a lot easier!

 How do you know when marmalade is set?